Karthick-Loganathan-1/FirstPrincipleStudy-CoFeMnTi/README.md

 This repository contains a comprehensive density functional theory (DFT) study of the CoFeMnTi quaternary Heusler alloy using Quantum ESPRESSO.
 The investigation covers structural optimization, electronic structure, magnetic properties, and density of states analysis.

 ## Abstract
-We present first-principles calculations of the CoFeMnTi quaternary Heusler alloy, revealing a ferrimagnetic metallic ground state with strong spin polarization.
+first-principles calculations of the CoFeMnTi quaternary Heusler alloy, revealing a ferrimagnetic metallic ground state with strong spin polarization.
 The material adopts the L2₁ Heusler structure with a calculated lattice parameter of 5.80 Å and exhibits a total magnetic moment of 4.17 μB/cell.
 The electronic structure shows metallic character with significant d-orbital contributions near the Fermi level.

 ## Repository Structure